w3villa-kunj-bhatia/kivo-graph-next/README.md

-# Kivo Graph Next
+# Kivo Dependency Graph Project

-**Kivo Graph Next** is a robust, interactive software architecture visualization tool built with **Next.js 16**.
+**Kivo Dependency Graph Project** is a robust, interactive software architecture visualization tool built with **Next.js 16**.
 It is designed to ingest raw dependency data (nodes and edges), automatically classify components into functional modules (like HRMS, CRM, ATS), and render them in a force-directed graph using **Cytoscape.js**.

 It features user authentication, persistent graph state management, and a high-performance rendering engine capable of handling complex dependency networks.